Ondolin/LED-Animation-Manager/led-client/README.md

 ### Install prebuild binary

-There are prebuild ARM versions of this packet available at [https://github.com/Ondolin/LED-Animation-Manager/releases](https://github.com/Ondolin/LED-Animation-Manager/releases).
+There are prebuild linux versions of this packet available at [https://github.com/Ondolin/LED-Animation-Manager/releases](https://github.com/Ondolin/LED-Animation-Manager/releases).